mabdullah525/Powerful-digital-solution/README.md

 ## 🚀 About this project
-I'm a frontent developer developer...And This is the Powerful Digital Solutions With GP website template.
+ This is the Powerful Digital Solutions With GP website template.

 * Only html or css and little bit javascript use in the project